Dee805one/osticket-prereqs/README.md

 <img src="https://i.imgur.com/TqJTb1K.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before installing any files, Internet Information Services (IIS) needs to be enabled.
-We are installing osTicket on a virtual machine (VM) using Azure and it needs IIS in order to function.
-To turn on IIS, open the Control Panel.
-From the Control Panel, open Programs and on the left hand side click on Turn Windows Features On or Off.
-Within this menu, expand Internet Information Services, expand Web Management Tools and enable IIS Management Console.
-Click and expand World Wide Web Services and expand Application Development Features.
-In Application Development Features, enable CGI and click ok to confirm.
+Before proceeding with the installation, Internet Information Services (IIS) must be enabled, as it is a necessary component for running osTicket on a virtual machine (VM) hosted in Azure.
+To enable IIS, open the Control Panel, navigate to Programs, and select Turn Windows features on or off from the left-hand menu.
+In the Windows Features dialog, expand Internet Information Services, then expand Web Management Tools, and check IIS Management Console.
+Next, expand World Wide Web Services, followed by Application Development Features.
+Under this section, enable CGI, and click OK to apply the changes.
 </p>
 <br />